security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This value is a Universally Unique Identifier (UUID) generated using a computer program.
-UUIDs must be created using either installable or online tools.
-Values stored in this attribute are referenced in attributes like :ref:`Unit: Location`.
+Every location has a UUID to distinguish it from any other location.
+This field is used in data entry for ``incidents`` in ``incident:location:refs:assertion`` and ``positionings`` in ``positioning:location:refs:assertion``.

 location:humane_id:qa